Our online tools make booking, managing your schedule and paying for lessons easy and hassle-free.

 Kareem holds a Bachelors Degree of Music from Cornish College of the Arts in Seattle Washington which he attended after receiving a full scholarship.

-Throughout his years of teaching Kareem has worked with students of all ages and abilties, from beginners just getting started, to advanced players who simply want new ideas and direction.
+Throughout his years of teaching Kareem has worked with students of all ages and abilities, from beginners just getting started, to advanced players who simply want new ideas and direction.

 Baroque Flute, Flute